Covering aviation isn’t an easy beat, but there are no excuses for shoddy reporting. And please, no more aviation professors!

 I know how this might sound.
 But these aren’t just petty or semantic complaints.
 I understand the need for clarity; I understand space constraints and the other editorial excuses.
 But the press has a duty and obligation to get it right, and it is in the attention to detail that a reader’s trust is ultimately won or lost.
 And what of extrapolation: If aviation it treated so shoddily, should we not expect the same in matters of law, science or economics?

 And these are just the nitpick examples.
 Rarely is an aviation article free from some measure of distortion, exaggeration, or at times outright nonsense.
 On the one hand, journalists face a challenge.
 They are working on deadline, under the pressure of limited word counts, assigned to a topic about which they probably know very little.
-Aviation is a particularly a strange and insular field, overflowing with jargon, stubborn mythology, and recalcitrant entities (airlines).
+Aviation is a strange and insular field, overflowing with jargon and recalcitrant spokespeople.
 It’s not an easy beat.

 But the answers are out there.
 Accurate and reliable sources are available (I, for one, will happily pick up the phone, and I’m usually willing to speak on the record).
 If nothing else, can’t we get the easy stuff right?
 The issues above are almost comically obvious and simple to correct.

 To be fair, there are reporters whose expertise and accuracy rises above the fray.
-To name names, I’ll give you Christine Negroni, who writes for the New York Times, Susan Carey at the Wall Street Journal, Nicola Clark at the International Herald Tribune, and Slobodan Lekic of the Associated Press, among others.
+To name names, I’ll give you Christine Negroni, who writes for the New York Times, Susan Carey at the Wall Street Journal, and the inimitable Richard Quest at CNN.

 But these, unfortunately, are the exceptions to the rule.
 When it comes to airplanes and pilots, mainstream journalism, like Hollywood, usually gets it wrong.
 Movies we can forgive.
 The press, however, we hold to a much higher standard.
 Though sometimes I wonder who is trying harder.